 Traditional Day of Offerings in Bhutan

-Traditional Day of Offerings in Bhutan is held on January 30.
+Traditional Day of Offerings in Bhutan is held on January 8.
 Celebrated on the first day of the twelfth month of the Bhutanese calendar.
 In eastern Bhutan, the first day of the 12th Bhutanese month is celebrated as a New Year.
-This event in the third decade of the month January is annual.
-Help us
+This event in the first decade of the month January is annual.

 Every year, Bhutanese make offerings on the first day of the twelfth month to mark the first day of the Bhutanese New Year or “Little Losar”.
 It is also the occasion for Bhutanese to show their appreciation for Shabdrung Ngawang Namgyal, the unifier of Bhutan as a nation-state.